e-clearing-net/OCHP/OCHP.md

 The parking-ID follows a similar syntax to that of contract- and EVSE-IDs.
 The PSO-ID is followed by a 'P' that signifies a tariff and a unique instance of up to 30 characters.

+### chargePointType *enum*

+The chargePointType is extended from "AC" and "DC" to the options mentioned below.
+The enhancement enables the CPOs to define the CPTs more precisely and offer diversified services.

+ Value       	|  Description
+:------------	|:-------------
+ AC		|  Alternating current
+ DC		|  Direct current
+ Super_95	|  Premium unleaded petrol having octance rating of 95 Super_Plus	|  High octane rating fuel containing 5-10% of ethanol Super_E10	|  Petrol fuel with an ethanol content of up to 10 percent and an octane rating of at least 95 Diesel		|  Liquid fuel used in diesel engines, whose ignition takes place without any spark LPG		|  Liquefied petroleum gas
+ CNG		|  Compressed natural gas
+ LNG		|  Liquified natural gas
+ H2		|  Hydrogen fuel
+ Ethanol	|  Ethyl alcohol as fuel
+ AdBlue		|  !!! not a fuel
+ Other		|  Other fuel types

 ### ChargePointInfo *class*

 Contains information about the charge points.